 Street dance.
 This means street styles originating from USA, Jamaica, Africa, Latin America and every other place in between.
-Think hip hop, house, dancehall, baile funk and afrobeats.
-Your teachers have traveled the world training under the OGs, founders and leading figures of these street styles so you are not subscribing to some gimmick dance class.
+Think hip hop, house, dancehall and afrobeat.
+Your teachers have traveled the world as professional dancers, they all compete in the global street dance battle scene and have all been training under the pioneers, founders and leading figures of these street styles so you are not subscribing to some gimmick dance class.
 This is legit knowledge on global street dance.

-Basically we are arming you with skills to slay on your next d-floor encounter.
+Basically we are arming you with skills for your next d-floor encounter.

 I have ZERO dance experience and two left feet.
 Am I doomed?